adjtomo/seisflows/docs/manual/manual.rst

 - preprocessing
 - postprocessing

 The thing that ties everything together is the workflow module.
-Execution of a workflow is equivalent to stepping through the code contained in workflow.main.
+Execution of a workflow is equivalent to stepping through the code contained in ``workflow.main``.
 Users are free to customize the available 'inversion' and 'migration' default workflow modules.

 Consider an example from earthquake tomography.
 Under SeisFlows, if the study area expands, users can replace a 3D regional solver with a 3D global solver by changing the 'solver' module.
 If a new computer system becomes available, users can migrate from, say, an old PBS cluster to a new SLURM cluster by changing the 'system' module.